What Is Advanced Placement?

 Why Take AP Exams?

 Planning for your upcoming AP exam?
-Start your AP journey today with UWorld’s AP Exam Practice Questions.
+Start your AP journey today with UWorld's AP Exam Prep Courses.
 Sign up for a free trial today!

-In general, an AP exam has two sections.
-The first section consists of multiple-choice questions, and the second section consists of free-response questions.
-Students are allowed to take a break between Sections I and II.
-Most AP courses have a paper-and-pencil exam, but a few courses have different ways to assess what you’ve learned.
-In some courses, like AP Art and Design, students must submit a portfolio of work for scoring.
-Recently, the College Board authorized AP exams to be taken digitally by students as a response to the COVID-19 pandemic.
+In general, an AP exam has 2 sections.
+The first section consists of multiple-choice questions, and the second section has free-response questions.
+In some courses, such as AP Art and Design, students must submit a work portfolio for scoring.

 Section I: Multiple-Choice Questions (MCQs)